 The device is at least 15 years old and has given trouble free service.
 The platinum electrodes are now old and weathered and it seems wise to upgrade to a new machine with solid plates that is self cleaning.

-A pool blanket is an important addition to your solar swimming pool, reducing evaporation and heat loss at night, and trapping the warmth of the sun during the day.
+A pool blanket is an important addition to your solar swimming pool, reducing evaporation and heat loss at night; and trapping the warmth of the sun during the day.

 I have not yet considered heating our solar swimming pool for a longer season at the beginning and end of winter; that's in the pipeline.

-One other huge advantage to a salt water chlorinator is that there will zero troubles from ear infections, with lots of kids swimming.
+One other huge advantage to a salt water chlorinator is that there will be zero troubles from ear infections, with lots of kids swimming.

 We all need to consider new ways of water innovation; what are yours, or are you unconcerned about the future?
 Each and every one of us must make at least some small contribution.